walkerbagley/trivia_2_the_SQL/DEVLOG.md

 ### Zach
 - [ ] T/F questions should have their answers only populate to A and B answer options (not D or C) and should be in order
+- [x] Create Game should return game join code as well

 # Shelved